top of page

 IACS Members: The Leading Classification Societies

-The International Association of Classification Societies (IACS) comprises twelve leading classification societies globally.
+IACS comprises twelve (12) leading classification societies globally.
 These entities are crucial for maritime safety and quality, offering expertise in ship design, construction, and operation.
 They classify over 90% of the world's commercial fleet by gross tonnage.

 Overview of the 12 Member Societies